AdobeDocs/advertising.it-IT/help/creative/creative-libraries/creative-settings-standard.md

 >When you include the creative in an experience, you can replace the default value for any of the click tags with a custom landing page URL to generate a derivation of the base creative.
 -->

-**Etichetta:** (facoltativo) qualsiasi etichetta da applicare a tutti i creativi selezionati. È possibile filtrare i creativi per etichetta in varie visualizzazioni in [!DNL Creative].
+**Etichetta:** (facoltativo) qualsiasi etichetta da applicare a tutti i creativi selezionati. È possibile filtrare i creativi per etichetta in varie visualizzazioni all&#39;interno di [!DNL Creative] e includere la dimensione [!UICONTROL Creative Label] in [!UICONTROL Custom Creative Report].

 * Per selezionare le etichette esistenti, fare clic su ![Giù](/help/creative/assets/chevron-down.png "Giù") e selezionare la casella di controllo accanto a ogni etichetta da applicare.